Partial Preterism Refuted

 WHAT ARE THE MAIN CLAIMS OF PARTIAL PRETERISM?

-1. Mark 14:62 does not refer to a literal coming of Christ, but to His coming in judgement upon Jerusalem (a "judgment coming").
+1. Mark 14:62 does not refer to the physical and visible coming of Christ, but to His "judgment coming".

-2. The "time texts" in Matthew 24:34 and Luke 21:32 confine Christ's return to the generation of His disciples.
+2. The "time texts" in Matthew 24:34 and Luke 21:32 limit Christ's return to the generation of His disciples.

 3. The "tribes of the earth" in Revelation 1:7 may be interpreted to mean "tribes of the land", and may therefore apply to the tribes of Israel, rather than the nations of the world.

-5. The "kings of the earth" in Revelation 6:15 refers to Israel's political leaders rather than those of the world.
+5. The "kings of the earth" in Revelation 6:15 refers to Israel's political leaders rather than a global set of rulers.

 REFUTING PARTIAL PRETERISM